AlessandroSerafini/I-m-hungry/README.md

 ## Architecture description and implementation choices

-In order to use properly this service, you need to create two files:
+In order to use properly this service, you need to create these files:

 **authConfig.js**
 ```